 The short version

 Crexi helps you market a listing.
-SCAYLED helps you find the tenants who would want it before you even go live.
-The same way LoopNet does not replace cold calling, Crexi does not replace active prospecting.
+SCAYLED helps you find the occupiers who would want it before you go live, and reach them before the requirement reaches the open market.
+The same way LoopNet does not replace active prospecting, Crexi does not either.

 What each tool actually does